chirawatj/WEB601-Assessment1/README.md

 # WEB601-Assessment1

-Repository for the NMIT Te Pukenga WEB601 Assessment One.
+This repository is for the NMIT Te Pukenga WEB601 Assessment One.
 <br><br>

 ## Team